 John Howard 'Pondoro' Taylor (1904 - 1969) was a big-game hunter of Irish descent.
 In Africa he experimented extensively different types of rifles and calibres which made him an expert in big game rifles.
-He is credited with developing the 'Taylor KO Factor' and wrote several now classic books.
+He is credited with developing the 'Taylor KO Factor' and wrote several books which have become African hunting classics.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

-Big Game And Big Game Rifles by John Taylor (1943).
-John Taylor was the last professional ivory hunter in East Africa.
-Using his experiences, he defends his choices as to which rifle is best to use on big game.
+Big Game and Big Game Rifles by John Taylor (1948).
+John Taylor was one of the last professional ivory hunters in East Africa.
+Using his experiences as an elephant hunter for 25 years, he defends his choices as to which rifle is best to use on big game.

 African Rifles And Cartridges by John Taylor (1948).
-As a professional ivory hunter with some thirty years of continuous living in the African bush, John Taylor used and tested all the various calibres of British, American and German rifles, and with them killed many species of big game found on the continent of Africa.
-Taylor's discussion on the practical application of ballistics includes doubles, magazines, and single-shots; the practical value of steel-jacketed bullets versus those covered with cupronickel; the faults of copper-tubed bullets; the actual effects of softpoint bullets with varying degrees of lead exposure; the necessity of modern bullets that will really stand up to the requirements when fired into heavy animals; and many other valuable tips and explanations about cartridges and rifles.
+As a professional ivory hunter with some thirty years of continuous living in the African bush, John Taylor used and tested all the various calibres of British, American and German rifles, and with them killed many species of African big game.
+Taylor's discussion on the practical application of ballistics includes doubles, magazines, and single-shots, the practical value of steel-jacketed bullets versus those covered with cupronickel, the faults of copper-tubed bullets, the actual effects of softpoint bullets with varying degrees of lead exposure, the necessity of modern bullets that will really stand up to the requirements when fired into heavy animals and many other valuable tips and explanations about cartridges and rifles.

-Maneaters And Marauders by John Taylor (1959) are the adventures of a noted professional hunter as he pursues Africa's most dangerous game.
+Maneaters And Marauders by John Taylor (1959) are the tales of the adventures of a noted professional hunter as he pursues Africa's most dangerous game in Portuguese East Africa and British Central Africa from the 1920s to the 1950s.

 Shadows Of Shame by John Taylor (1956) is the only novel written by Taylor about homosexuality and corruption in colonial Africa.

 Pondoro: Last Of The Ivory Hunters by John Taylor (1955).
 'Pondoro' was the natives' name for John Taylor when he first began hunting in Africa.
-This is a classic work on elephant hunting.
+This is a classic work on elephant hunting, including some lion, leopard, buffalo, rhino and plains game hunting.

 Original Letter by John Taylor (1959) is a letter written to Alex Maitland regarding an elephant hunting project in Uganda.
 It talks about hunting seasons and processing meat for export.
 Suggests considering a 3 or 5 month safari and letting the natives attend to the meat and not worry about making a lot of money.
 They would have to put up some money as a good faith gesture to Uganda.
 Taylor would have to make enough to cover his expenses.
 A great summary of John Taylor's proposed hunting/meat selling project.
 Alexander Maitland authored several books and wrote introductions to several Taylor books.
 He was also executor of Taylor's estate.